codefellows/setup-guide/system-setup/mac/8-eslint.md

 mkdir 102    # if you are in Code 102
 ```

-This directory is the place to clone repositories for labs
+This directory is where you clone repositories and do your work for labs in this course.

 ---